Pfarrer Braun

 Pfarrer Braun is a German television series.
 It is based on the character of Father Brown, originally created by G. K. Chesterton.
 The last episode of the series (Brauns Heimkehr) was produced in 2013 and aired on March 20, 2014.
-The reason for discontinuing the series was Ottfried Fischer's (Pfarrer Braun actor) advancing health problems, as the production company announced in May 2013.
+The reason for discontinuing the series was star Ottfried Fischer's advancing health problems, as the production company announced in May 2013.

 Plot

-Pfarrer Guido Braun investigates a case, which usually results in a punitive transfer and thus the establishment of a new plot location for the next episode.
-If he sees an injustice, he wants to put an end to it, defying the explicit prohibition of his bishop Hemmelrath.
-In sometimes not entirely kosher ways, he contributes to the solution of the case with the support of his sacristan Armin Knopp, his housekeeper Margot Roßhauptner and the clumsy chief inspector Geiger.
+Time and time again, the Catholic priest Guido Braun succumbs to the temptation to investigate a case, which usually results in a punitive transfer to a new plot location for the next episode - his bishop Hemmelrath has forbidden him from investigating.
+As soon as Braun sees an injustice, he wants to put an end to it, defying the explicit prohibition of his bishop.
+In sometimes not quite kosher ways, he contributes to the solution of the case with the support of his sacristan Armin Knopp, his housekeeper Margot Roßhauptner and the clumsy inspector Albin Geiger.

-Main Characters
+Main characters

-Pfarrer Guido Braun - despite the explicit prohibition by his bishop Hemmelrath - cannot refrain from taking care of mysterious deaths in his respective parish of service.
-All too often, however, these turn out to be insidious murders - and because of the public attention they attract, Braun is punitively transferred by his superior to a supposedly quiet neighborhood every two or three episodes or so.
+The Roman Catholic priest Guido Braun - despite the explicit prohibition by his bishop Hemmelrath - cannot refrain from taking care of mysterious deaths in his respective parish of service.
+All too often, however, these turn out to be insidious murders - and because of the public attention they attract, Braun is punitively transferred by his superior to a supposedly quiet neighborhood every two or three episodes or so, but never to his beloved Bavarian fatherland.
 While "criminalizing" - as the bishop says - the priest more or less forcibly clashes with the respective police "authority", mostly in the person of the good-natured and slightly simple-minded chief inspector Geiger, who is also frequently transferred due to his "successes", happens to hold seminars on location, takes vacation or has to provide administrative assistance for his colleagues.
 In the final episode, Braun learns that he is suffering from a terminal illness.
 After solving the case, he dies during the service in Rome.

-Margot Roßhauptner, affectionately called "the Roßhauptnerin" by Braun, is the priest's housekeeper and always comments jauntily on Pfarrer Braun's goings-on (until episode 20).
+Margot Roßhauptner, affectionately called "the Roßhauptnerin" by Braun, is the priest's Berlinese housekeeper and always comments jauntily on Braun's goings-on (until episode 20).
 On the one hand, she tries to prevent Braun from criminalizing, because she fears the inevitable transfer and the resulting move, on the other hand, she often supports Braun's criminalizing through undercover activities.
 A kind of running gag is her risky fast way of driving.

 Armin Knopp is the priest's sacristan.
-In the first episode ("The Seventh Temple"), Braun, as a prison chaplain in a Hamburg prison, is able to exonerate him of unjustified charges and thus obtain his early release on parole from the penal system; from that point on, he is his companion and aide.
+In the first episode, Braun, as a prison chaplain in a Hamburg prison, is able to exonerate him of unjustified charges and thus obtain his early release on parole from the penal system; from that point on, he is his companion and aide.
 He falls in love anew in almost every episode, but is always pursued by the misfortune of love.
-In prison he learned to open any kind of locks, which occasionally helps his parole officer Braun to "criminalize".
+In prison he learned various tricks which help Braun from time to time.
+For example, he is capable of opening any kind of locks, has mastered sign language and is skilled in martial arts.